nasa/HyperCP/README.md

 Analysis), which are then removed from the data (optional).
 Shutter dark samples are then subtracted from shutter lights after dark data have been interpolated in time to match light data.
 **(e.g. Brewin et al. 2016, Sea-Bird/Satlantic 2017)**

+*{To Do: discard dark data outside thresholds as hinted at in Zibordi 2009 (no actual threshold or methods given)}*

 ##### Anomaly Analysis (optional)

 Deglitching the data is highly sensitive to the deglitching parameters described below, as well as environmental